SambitAcharya/Mini-Projects/Python/Linkedin Company Directory/approach.md

 </head></html>
 ```
 This is not the same as the page source.
 As no html was returned, all the soup operations failed and scraping the logo of the company couldn't be done.

+**2)** Slow and flaky internet connection

+Since the data to be scraped is large, it took a lot of attempts to get all the data.